 - Dual language students are interacting and developing cross-cultural, cross-racial, and cross-linguistic relationships like we have never seen before.

-If you are interested in learning more about the dual language programs available for kindergarten students at Leal and Dr. Williams Elementary schools for the 2018-2019 school year, please join us for the Dual Language Parent Forums.
+If you are interested in learning more about the dual language programs available for kindergarten students at Leal, Dr. Williams Elementary and Yankee Ridge Elementary schools for the 2019-2020 school year, please join us for the Dual Language Parent Forums.
 What to expect:

 - Information about dual language program model and enrollment procedures

 - Information about dual language program research and student achievement

 - Testimonials from people who are currently involved in our dual language programs, including current parents and teachers